 Building on a long history of championing personal advocacy, DBSA also advocates for placing peers at the forefront when determining needs and best practices for mental health services.
 We support both policy and media related advocacy at national and state levels, ensuring the needs and concerns of peers are front and center in policy, service delivery, and treatment decisions.

-- Advocacy Newsletters
+- Advocacy Priorities

-- Online Peer Specialist Support
+- Peer Support